422 Bath Road

 A vigorous selection prized for its reliable yields of large, tasty fruit in mid to late season; pretty white bell-shaped flowers; bushy, upright, and fast growing; blueberries need highly acidic soil, perfect drainage and mulch, plant with peat moss

-Bonus Blueberry is a medium-sized shrub that is commonly grown for its edible qualities.
+Bonus Blueberry is a medium-sized shrub that is typically grown for its edible qualities.
 It produces clusters of blue round berries which are usually ready for picking in mid summer.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: